-Figure 6: The Flux of negative particles present in the beam as a function of their Momentum.
-Please note that the flux is calculated over a time of 400 ms, and the most important information that you should retain from this plot is relative intensity of particles of different species. a pion is $0.140\,\text{GeV/c}^2$ and, with a momentum of $3\,\text{GeV/c}$, it will travel at the 99.891% of the speed of light. - The particle flux of the CERN beam depends on the type of particle and its energy.
+Figure 8: Ratio of negative particles present in the beam as a function of their Momentum.
+At this energy, the particles are relativistic.
+As an example, the rest mass of a pion is $0.140\,\text{GeV/c}^2$ and, with a momentum of $3\,\text{GeV/c}$, it will travel at the 99.891% of the speed of light. - The particle flux of the CERN beam depends on the type of particle and its energy.
 Protons and pions are the most abundant particles in the beam.
 In the T9 one can (to a certain extent) select the type of particle. - Both at CERN and DESY the beam spot size at the focal point is round with a diameter of 2 cm.

-Figure 7: The PS T9 testbeam area with the experimental setup of two of the three winning teams of the 2022 edition of the competion.
+Figure 9: The PS T9 testbeam area with the experimental setup of two of the three winning teams of the 2022 edition of the competion.
 The BL4S detectors Scintillation counter A scintillator is a material that produces scintillation light, a property of luminescence, when excited by ionizing radiation8.
 Luminescent materials, when struck by an electrically charged particle, absorb some of the particle's energy and scintillate, i.e. re-emit, the absorbed energy in the form of light.
 A scintillation counter is obtained when a scintillator slab is connected to an electronic light sensor, a device that converts light into an electronic signal, in our case a sensitive Photomultiplier tube.
 Photomultiplier tubes absorb the light emitted by the scintillator and re-emit it in the form of electrons, via the photoelectric effect 9.
 The subsequent multiplication of these photoelectrons results in an amplified, electrical pulse that can be analyzed; yielding meaningful information about the particle that originally struck the scintillator.
 Several scintillators are available for installation in the experiment.
 The scintillators can be used for counting particles or for setting up the trigger logic.
 Fast scintillators can be used for timing the particles (i.e. measuring the time it takes for a particle to travel from one scintillator to another).
 8You can watch a simple animation here.